mailpoet/mailpoet/CONTRIBUTING.md

 - Discuss issues on public Slack chats, discuss code in pull requests.
 - Open a small Jira issue only when it has been discussed.

+## Migration from IdiORM to Doctrine
+MailPoet used to use [IdiORM](https://github.com/j4mie/idiorm) as its object-relational mapper (ORM), but the project was abandoned a while ago, so we started a migration to [Doctrine](https://www.doctrine-project.org/).
+This is a significant effort that has been going on for quite some time.
+Although you will still see parts of the code that use IdioORM, we ask that all new code be added using Doctrine instead.

+All IdioORM models live in [mailpoet/lib/Models](https://github.com/mailpoet/mailpoet/tree/master/mailpoet/lib/Models), should be considered deprecated and shouldn't be used by new code.
+We are moving everything to Doctrine entities and some auxiliary code when needed.
+You can find Doctrine entities in [mailpoet/lib/Entities](https://github.com/mailpoet/mailpoet/tree/master/mailpoet/lib/Entities).